vedaaryachitturi-pixel/flying-wing-plain-navigation-system/README.md

-# flying-wing-plain-navigation-system
-The Flying Wing Design Navigation System combines a sleek wing airframe with Arduino-based control.
-GPS and IMU sensors provide navigation data, while servos adjust elevons for stability.
-Lightweight power management ensures smooth flight, making it ideal for UAV research and robotics learning.
+Servos in the Flying Wing Design Navigation System provide precise control of elevons.
+Powered by a stable 5–6V supply and driven via PWM signals, they translate sensor inputs into smooth pitch and roll adjustments, ensuring stable and responsive flight.